thindil/steamsky/others/README.md

 - build.cmd         - script used to build Windows version of the program on Linux.
 You will probably have to change PATH variable inside if you want o run it.
+- build.sh          - script to build release for the program.
+Build the program in release mode and copy all files to proper location.